 Brandenburg is full of gorgeous lakes, forests, and magnificent paths – perfect for a little adventure outside of the big city.
 We have picked the most beautiful day hikes for you, all easy to reach with transport and especially nice for a hike in winter.
 Naturally, these lakes cast their biggest spell when the water is shimmering in a sunny blue and meadows and forest are green.
 But now, in the colder months, they offer a calming romantic atmosphere, which make these escapes the highlight of your weekend.

 From Rehagen, it immediately goes through the Luckenwalder Heath over fields and fields.
-First, you can visit the Klausdorfer Tongruben near the Mellensee and run off the stations of the path.Later it goes to the Sperenberger Gipsbrüchen, which are filled with water today.
+First, you can visit the Klausdorfer Tongruben near the Mellensee and run off the stations of the path.Later it goes to the Sperenberg gypsum breaks, which are filled with water today.
 They have a wonderfully mystical appearance and represent their own biotope.
-Super information on what the gypsum breaks are actually, there on this page: boden-geo-pfad.de.You should definitely climb up to the lookout tower on the Gipsberg and enjoy the good all-round view of the landscape and the lakes before you are already a short time later at the finish in Sperenberg.After Rehagen or from Sperenberg return you come by bus or train.
-But take a look at the VBB website to plan your hike on time.
+Super information on what the gypsum breaks are actually, there is on this page: boden-geo-pfad.de.You should definitely climb up to the lookout tower on the Gipsberg and enjoy the good all-round view of the landscape and the lakes before you are already a short time later at the finish in Sperenberg.The starting point in Rehagen can be reached by bus 771 from the train station Zossen.
+From the finish in Sperenberg you can take the same line back to Zossen or bus 770 to Luckenwalde.
+All timetables can be found at vbb.de.

 After leaving the S-Bahn station and the road behind you, you are already diving into the dreamy Annatal valley.
 You walk along the water to the hammer mill.
 There you pass a few little houses and immediately disappear into nature again.
 On the right hand you are brushing the forest, a forest cemetery.You will find names, last words, flowers, stones and small objects in memory of the deceased.
 On the left side you have already reached a swampy water.
 This is a part of Lake Herren, which has not had enough water for two years.
 If you are lucky, you can see egrets here.
 Finally, you arrive at your destination, Strausberg Nord with the Straussee, which stretches like a wide river.In the Old Town, opposite the ferry landing stage, you can indulge in homemade cakes and pies in the traditional Café Kunze.